 And no, we don’t mean Market Street.
 Manchester’s brimming with markets all year round – from street food to local independent crafts, you can find it all and a whole lot more across the city.
 Keep an eye on Grub for the best food stalls around and newcomer Mackie Mayor – a huge converted Grade II-listed building close to Band on the Wall that promises 400 seats and cracking food from the likes of Honest Crust.
 The people behind it are also responsible for the regenerated Altrincham Market.
 A game-changer for the region’s culinary offering if ever there was one.

 No, not by the famous Manchester rain, though as the UK’s ninth-wettest city, there’s plenty of that too.
 Yet another welcome legacy of the 2002 Commonwealth Games, Manchester Aquatics Centre (close to the university) is a modern shrine to swimming and open to the public all year round.
 It also hosts major water-based sporting events.
 There’s an enormous 50m pool, a diving pool, gym facilities and a health suite.
 Lessons are also available, so you can learn how to become the next Tom Daley – if you think you can handle those imposing diving boards.
-It’s also a place for splashy fun, with a giant baby pool, fountains and slides shaped like elephants to keep kids of all ages happy.

 The convenience of city living can cut you off from the pleasures of the countryside.
 But fret not.
 When you suddenly get that urge to stroke a sheep, gaze at a goat or pet a pig, you'll find a number of petting farms within easy reach.
 Perfect entertainment for a family afternoon out, Wythenshawe Community Farm gives children the opportunity to have wide-eyed fun while subtly teaching them about traditional farming methods and where their meat comes from.
 It’s all free too.
 For a more urban take on animal interaction, a visit to the Northern Quarter’s zen-like Cat Café is a must.
 Petting sessions cost around £12 per hour (although shorter fur-bursts are available) and wellbeing is a priority, with plenty of places for your feline BFF to escape to if he isn’t in the mood.